Ride from Sparrow Lake to Parry Sound Ontario…

 Severn River Georgian Bay Sea Doo Tour – Sparrow Lake to Port Severn…

-The first part of our Sea Doo ride followed the western-most section of the Trent-Severn Waterway where the Severn River meanders along until spilling into Severn Sound.
-Along the way, we Sea Doo riders followed the recreational boating markers along its many rock cuts and quiet bays through to the picturesque Gloucester Pool (check out Whites Falls at the north end!)
+The first part of our Sea Doo ride followed the western-most section of the Trent-Severn Waterway.
+Here the Severn River meanders along until spilling into Severn Sound.
+Along the way, we Sea Doo riders followed the recreational boating markers through its many rock cuts and quiet bays to the picturesque Gloucester Pool (check out Whites Falls at the north end!)
 The shore along this route is a mix of Canadian Shield wilderness interspersed with clusters of cottages.
 Fuel and food are available at numerous recreational boating marinas along the way.
 We usually stop at either Port Severn or Honey Harbour to eat.

 Severn River Georgian Bay Sea Doo Tour – Jet Skis on Marine Railway…